 The FIL Group MLRO is responsible for maintaining a governance framework of policies and assurance for the FIL Group.
-The Group MLRO provides interpretation of the policy across the Group and offers support and guidance to local MLROs, including the Ireland MLRO who is responsible for FIL Life Ireland.
-The Ireland MLRO is responsible for overseeing the establishment, maintenance and effectiveness of the Anti-Money Laundering and Counter-Terrorism Financing policies, procedures and controls and monitoring compliance with the relevant Acts, Regulations and guidance.
+The Group MLRO provides interpretation of the policy across the Group and offers support and guidance to local MLROs, including the FIL Life Ireland MLRO.
+The FIL Life Ireland MLRO is responsible for overseeing the establishment, maintenance and effectiveness of the relevant financial crime policies, and ensures appropriate oversight of procedures and controls and monitoring compliance with the relevant Acts, Regulations and guidance.